getgauge/docs.gauge.org/installation.rst

             dnf remove gauge

-    .. tab:: Zip
+    .. tab:: Freebsd

-        Remove the `gauge` binary from the location at which you have installed Gauge.
+        Delete the Gauge files from the installed location.
-        You can also remove the entry from `PATH` that was added during installation.

     .. tab:: Curl

-        Remove the `gauge` binary from installed location.
+        Delete the Gauge files from the installed location.
-        The entry from `PATH` that was added during installation, can also be removed.

     .. tab:: NPM